NewMountain/svart-dns/README.md

 ## Name

-"Svart" comes from Norse mythology, meaning "black" - fitting for a DNS blackhole that swallows unwanted requests.
+Svart means black in Swedish and comes from an Album from The Haunted - brutal and uncompromising, just like our approach to blocking unwanted DNS requests. 🤘